isMandyCoding/Learn-to-code-javascript/README.md

 `true` `false`

 We'll go into how to use these in a little bit.
-For nowjust remember they exsist!
+For now just remember they exist!

 ## Variables:
 Variable are a way to store information.
 This is super useful!
-You can then recieve or update the variable in your program.
+You can then receive or update the variable in your program.
 You'll see this later!

 - `var twitter = "@sagecodes";`
 - `var score = 0;`

-## Comparison Oporators:
+## Comparison Operators:
-Comparison Oporators are used quite frequently in programming.
+Comparison Operators are used quite frequently in programming.
 Its a great way to compare data.

-Again we won't cover ALL of the comparison oporators in this workshop, but you can see a full list of them [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Expressions_and_Operators)
+Again we won't cover ALL of the comparison operators in this workshop, but you can see a full list of them [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Expressions_and_Operators)

 - `==` Equal
 - `!=` Not Equal